-Scout Track is a walking track that climbs from the head of Marsden Valley to connect with Involution near the top of Barnicoat Range.
-Known for being steep and a bit rough, Scout Track goes more or less straight to the top of range, meaning the uphill gradient is unforgiving.
-Consequently its physical difficulty is rated as hard, and the track is only suitable for walking.
-Nonetheless, it provides an enjoyable challenge through beautiful native bush surrounds, and can be combined with nearby trails to provide a good-length loop.
+Scout Track is a walking track that climbs from the head of Marsden Valley to the top of Barnicoat Range, connecting with Involution part way up.
+Known for being steep and a bit rough, Scout Track goes more or less straight up the side of the range, meaning the uphill gradient is unforgiving.
+Consequently, it is physically-demanding, and though it can be run, it is best suited to walking.
+Nonetheless, it provides an enjoyable challenge through beautiful native bush surrounds, and can be combined with other trails to provide a longer loop.

 |Links to: Involution, Widdershins, Jenkins Hill Road|